JeannieFallon/homelab-net/03_net-monit-stack/manual/01_node-metrics.md

       - Recommended resource allocation for Prometheus VM: 2 cores, 4 GB (4096 MiB) RAM, and 32 GB disk space
       - Use `prometheus` as the VM name and hostname for clarity
   - Create a third VM to host Grafana
-      - Recommended resource allocation for Prometheus VM: 2 cores, 2 GB (2048 MiB) RAM, and 16 GB disk space (thin provisioned)
+      - Recommended resource allocation for Grafana VM: 2 cores, 2 GB (2048 MiB) RAM, and 16 GB disk space (thin provisioned)
         - **Note**: set `Display: Default`
       - Use `grafana` as the VM name and hostname for clarity
+- Secondary monitor or TV connected via HDMI to the Intel NUC

 ## Procedure